FreezeSoul/awesome-LangGraph/README.md

 ## Contributing

-We welcome contributions to this awesome list!
-Please ensure your submission:
+**We welcome contributions to this awesome list!
+Please ensure your submission**:

 - Is actively maintained and relevant to LangGraph
 - Includes a clear description of its purpose and value